 You can extend the walk by continuing to Tonbridge (pronounced Tunbridge: see Walk Notes).
 From Hadlow Square the route heads south across fields and orchards, and the walk finishes with a long but easy stretch alongside the River Medway.

-There is a half-hourly service (hourly on Sundays) from London Cannon Street or Charing Cross to Hildenborough, the station between Sevenoaks and Tonbridge, taking 40 minutes.
+There is a half-hourly service (hourly on Sundays) from Charing Cross to Hildenborough, the station between Sevenoaks and Tonbridge, taking 40 minutes.
 Tonbridge generally has six fast trains an hour to London, reducing to four in the evenings and on Sundays.
-Buy a day return to Tonbridge.
+Buy a return to Tonbridge.

-There are two bus services through Shipbourne and Dunk's Green: Autocar 222 goes to Tonbridge (Mon–Sat) and Go-Coach 404 goes to Sevenoaks (Mon–Fri).
+There are two bus services through Shipbourne and Dunk's Green: the 222 goes to Tonbridge (Mon–Sat) and the 404 goes to Sevenoaks (Mon–Fri).

-Take the train nearest to 10:00 from Cannon Street (or Charing Cross) to Hildenborough.
+Take the train nearest to 10:00 from Charing Cross to Hildenborough.

 There are two possible lunch pubs on the route to Hadlow.
 Halfway through the Main Walk the Chaser Inn (01732-810360) in Shipbourne has a pleasant beer garden next to the churchyard and serves food all afternoon.
 Half an hour further on you come to the smaller and quieter Kentish Rifleman (01732-810727), a charming old pub in the hamlet of Dunk's Green.
 It serves homemade food up to 2pm (3pm Sun) and has a particularly attractive back garden.